alchemyplatform/collections/README.md

 1. **Fork the repository**

 2. **Add your `.bru` file:**
-   - Place it in the appropriate collection folder (e.g., `evm/eth/`, `solana/`, `alchemy/`)
+  - Place it in the appropriate collection folder (e.g., `evm/eth/`, `solana/`, `alchemy/`).
-   - Follow the existing format with example parameters and documentation
+  - Follow the existing format with example parameters and documentation.
-   - Include inline docs describing the method, parameters, and use cases
+  - Include inline docs describing the method, parameters, and use cases.

 3. **Create a Pull Request:**
-   - Provide a clear description of what you're adding or fixing
+  - Provide a clear description of what you're adding or fixing.
-   - Include example usage if adding a new method
+  - Include example usage if adding a new method.
-   - Reference any related issues
+  - Reference any related issues.

 ### Examples

-- **New methods** - Add missing RPC methods or API endpoints
+- **New methods** - add missing RPC methods or API endpoints
-- **Better examples** - Improve parameter values with real-world use cases
+- **Better examples** - improve parameter values with real-world use cases
-- **Documentation** - Enhance inline documentation in `.bru` files
+- **Documentation** - enhance inline documentation in `.bru` files
-- **Bug fixes** - Fix incorrect parameters or broken requests
+- **Bug fixes** - fix incorrect parameters or broken requests

----

-## Contributors

-This repo is maintained by [Alchemy's Solutions Engineering team](https://github.com/alchemyplatform/lab).